Route GuidesRoutes City GuidesCities Map Log in

 FAQ

-But the fast speed of our route-planner works means that it isn’t feasible to add lots more options: basically, the speed comes from precalculating all the best routes, which requires more memory, which means more expensive servers.
-Instead, we aim to make it easy for you to adjust the route (by dragging) if there are sections you want to avoid.
+However, the fast speed of the route-planner means that it isn’t feasible to add lots more options.
+Basically, the speed comes from precalculating all the best routes.
+Adding more options means precalculating more routes, which requires more memory, which means more expensive servers.

+Unfortunately that rules out adding fine-tuning options like “no hills” or “don’t mind traffic” or “very little traffic”.
+Instead, cycle.travel aims to make it easy for you to adjust the route (by dragging) if there are sections you want to avoid.
 Alternatively, you can turn the route-planner off between any two points, by clicking the first of the points and choosing ‘Go direct’ to the next one.
 This means you can plan a short stretch on a busy road even if cycle.travel doesn’t recommend it.

 (If you want to read up on the maths behind cycle.travel’s super-fast routing algorithm, it’s known as Contraction Hierarchies.)